niko/idle_timeout_ex/README.md

 # IdleTimeout

-A simple mechanism to timeout idle Elixir processes - for example a GenServer - after a given time span of inactivity.
+A simple mechanism to timeout idle Elixir processes - for example a GenServer - after a given period of inactivity.

 ## Design goals